-For accepted papers, it is the responsibility of the Managing Editor to prepare the paper for publication.
+For accepted articles, it is the responsibility of the Managing Editor to prepare the article for publication.
 This may involve correspondence with the authors and/or the responsible editor in order to resolve ambiguities or to obtain satisfactory figures or tables.
-The date of acceptance that will appear on the published paper is the date on which the Managing Editor receives the last item required.
-Correspondence will be sent to the author who submitted the paper notes for authors unless the Managing Editor is informed of some other suitable arrangement.
+The date of acceptance that will appear on the published article is the date on which the Managing Editor receives the last item required.
+Correspondence will be sent to the author who submitted the article unless the Managing Editor is informed of some other suitable arrangement.

-Papers will be made available on the web as soon as they are ready for publication.
-They will receive an online publication date when they appear, and each month new online papers will be collected and published as the next issue.
+Articles will be made available on the web as soon as they are ready for publication.
+They will receive an online publication date when they appear, and each month new online articles will be collected and published as the next issue.

-On rare occasions, an editor may consider that a paper is better suited to a section of Acta Crystallographica other than that specified by the author(s), to the Journal of Applied Crystallography or to the Journal of Synchrotron Radiation.
-Any change to the section or journal of publication will only be made after full discussion with the communicating author.
+On rare occasions, an editor may consider that an article is better suited to a section of Acta Crystallographica other than that specified by the author(s), to the Journal of Applied Crystallography or to the Journal of Synchrotron Radiation.
+Any change to the section or journal of publication will only be made after full discussion with the contact author.